mengziheng/Gpu-SubgraphIsomorphism/README.md

 2. output graph folder (include all graph already preprocessed)

 ## Compile and Run code
 Before running the following code, you need to preprocess the graph first.
-See the preprocess part above.
+See the preprocess part above

 Run the srcipt in SMOG folder
     `python script.py --input_graph_folder ../data/processed_graph/amazon0302 --input_pattern Q2`